Child and Family Hospitality Volunteer

 If you’re interested in volunteering for outdoor gardening and beautification, contact Danielle to schedule a day that works for your group.

 Special Event Planning Committees

 We have two main fundraisers per year: Brave Ball, our annual spring black-tie gala, raises necessary funds for our Victim Services programs.
 Stand Up For Kids, our annual fall luncheon, raises awareness and funds for our abuse prevention education programs.
 We put on other small events throughout the year.
 Volunteers are encouraged to promote events, gather and organize items for auctions and other fundraising activities, and help with the planning and executing of events.

-If you’re interested in volunteering on a special event planning committee, contact Camden to be placed on a list of people to reach out to when committees are being formed.
+If you’re interested in volunteering on a special event planning committee, contact Danielle to be placed on a list of people to reach out to when committees are being formed.

 Christmas at CARE Volunteers/donors

 The CARE Center sees families all year who are in need of critical items like clothing, hygiene products and food.
 Therefore, we know that Christmastime can be a source of stress when is should be a source of happiness and magic.
 We help alleviate that stress by encouraging our donors to “adopt” a family.
 Our family advocates obtain a list of wants and needs from each family always including at least one full outfit for each child, shoes, a coat, and at least one toy.
 The lists are assigned to donors and the donors go out and buy the items from the list, deliver them back to The CARE Center along with wrapping paper.
 Our volunteers are encouraged to organize the delivery of the items and the items themselves.

 If you’re interested in volunteering for Christmas at CARE, contact Camden to be placed on a list of people to reach out to in November.